marian42/marian42.github.io/content/article/infinite-wfc/index.md

 Note how this has the properties we want:
 Each chunk can be generated deterministically and independently from other chunks.
-If the generation for one chunk fails, we simply copy the blocks from the starting patches.
+If the generation for one chunk fails, we fall back to simply copying the blocks from the starting patches.

 # Using a heightmap

 In this section, I'll explain how to generate a world in the shape of an arbitrary heightmap.
+This is done to achieve large-scale height differences, which are needed for a natural looking landscape.

 Consider an integer heightmap where the difference between two adjacent points is always one.
 The next point is either one above or one below, but never at the same level or anywhere else.